When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Best for: supporting the local community

 We like the Lexi because it gives back.
-More specifically, they’re staffed predominantly by local volunteers and give 100% of their profits to charity.
-Seat-wise, we’re talking regular cinema seats, as well as two rows of slightly comfier leather chairs at the front.
+It’s staffed predominantly by local volunteers and gives 100% of profits to charity.
+Boutique in size, there are a couple of rows of regular cinema seats, as well as two rows of slightly comfier velvet tub chairs at the front.
 For drinks, they have a small bar with some great craft beers, and there’s options like Joe & Seph’s popcorn for snacks.

 Screen On The Green | Islington